napari/napari/.github/PULL_REQUEST_TEMPLATE.md

 If this PR addresses an existing issue on the repo, please link to that issue here as "Closes #(issue-number)". -->

 <!-- Final Checklist
 - My PR is the minimum possible work for the desired functionality
 - I have commented my code, particularly in hard-to-understand areas
-- I have made corresponding changes to docstrings and documentation (open a PR on the napari/docs repository if changes are necessary there!)
+- I have made corresponding changes to docstrings and documentation (open a PR on the docs repository (https://github.com/napari/docs) if relevant!)
 - I have added tests that prove my fix is effective or that my feature works
 - If I included new strings, I have used `trans._("some string")` to make them localizable.
   (For more information see our [translations guide](https://napari.org/developers/translations.html)).